 If you have sensitive skin, avoid ammonia, it’s not worth the skin irritation.

-If you have relatively robust skin though, don’t be afraid of ammonia as it plays an important role in getting the deepest beard coloring you can.
+If you have relatively robust skin though, don’t be afraid of ammonia as it plays an important role in getting the deepest beard color you can.

 The 5 Best Beard Dyes of 2019 Reviewed